-To understand why handpieces break, you first have to understand the anatomy of a dental handpiece.
+To understand why dental handpieces break, you first have to understand the anatomy of a dental handpiece.
 There are three important subcategories of handpieces: highspeed, slowspeed, and electrics.
 In this article we will describe each handpiece’s function and techniques to keep them running longer.
-Here’s some advice on each category from the top dental handpiece repair company in the United States:
+Here’s some advice on each category from a top dental handpiece repair company in the United States:

 A paint brush is to a painter as a dental handpiece is to a dentist.
 This is the most essential tool in a dental practice used in every dental procedure.
 Technology is changing, but the core makeup of a handpiece remains.
 Handpieces differ on lighting, hosing connection, and maneuverability or swivel functionality.
 Nonetheless, all air driven dental handpieces have a turbine inside allowing it to operate.
 The turbines makeup includes two bearings, an impeller, and a spindle or chuck.
 The bearings and impeller press onto the spindle/chuck making a complete turbine.
 Compressed air comes through the rear of the handpiece, moves up to the head, and hits the impeller (central piece of the turbine).
 This allows the bearings to rotate in turn rotating the bur.